paulray/NICERsoft/README.md

 * Importable python modules go in the `nicer` subdirectory

 * Scripts in any language (Python, PERL, bash, tcsh, etc...) are OK to contribute!

+## PREREQUISITES:

+* Heasoft (with NICER Data Analysis Software)

+* Scripts using PyXspec require Heasoft to be compiled from source.